TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/About.rst

 You can find more about this in Writing Documentation:

-- :ref:`h2document:docs-contribute` : Make a change by editing directly on GitHub and creating a pull request
+- :ref:`h2document:docs-contribute` : Make a change by editing directly on `GitHub`:pn: and creating a pull request
 - :ref:`h2document:docs-contribute-git-docker` : If you are experienced
-  with Docker and Git you can edit and render locally.
+  with `Docker`:pn: and `Git`:pn: you can edit and render locally.

 If you are currently not reading the online version, go to https://docs.typo3.org/typo3cms/CoreApiReference/.

-Maintaining high quality documentation requires time and effort and the TYPO3 Documentation Team always appreciates support.
+Maintaining high quality documentation requires time and effort and the `TYPO3 Documentation Team`:pn: always appreciates support.

 If you want to support us, please join the slack channel **#typo3-documentation** on `Slack <https://typo3.slack.com/>`__ (`Register for Slack <https://my.typo3.org/about-mytypo3org/slack/>`__).

-And finally, as a last resort, you can get in touch with the documentation team `by mail <documentation@typo3.org>`_.
+And finally, as a last resort, you can get in touch with the `Documentation Team`:pn:
+`by mail <documentation@typo3.org>`_.